If you have been thinking about starting your online business and are confused about dropshipping, this post is definitely for you.

 What is dropshipping?

-Dropshipping is a retail fulfillment method where the Shopify store is not required to keep the products it sells, in stock.
-Instead of having a warehouse to store the products it sells, it can simply purchase the item from a third party, which them ships it to the customer directly.
+Dropshipping is a retail fulfillment method where the Shopify store is not required to keep the products it sells in stock.
+Instead of having a warehouse to store the products it sells, it can simply purchase the item from a third party, then ship it to the customer directly.

-So basically, you get to earn a said amount of profit on the products you choose to sell on your Shopify store without actually taking the risk of keeping them in stock before driving in customers.
+So basically, you get to earn a small profit on the products you choose to sell on your Shopify store without taking the risk of keeping them in stock before driving in customers.

 Pretty simple, right?